school-brainhack/school-brainhack.github.io/content/en/modules/dmri_intro/index.md

 5) Download the necessary data

-Notebooks expect them to be placed in the `data` folder that exists in the root of the repository.
+This will create a `data` folder at the root of the repository that Notebooks will use.

 Note that the above command clones the entire repository, which may be quite large and take a while to download.
 Alternatively, data from a single subject is available